 Customer contracts:

 - Retention of title clauses: give the seller rights over goods delivered in preference to secured and unsecured creditors.
-It is critical that these clauses include the ability to repossess the goods and prevent the buyer from selling them.
-These clauses often provide that the customer must name and store your goods separately.
-It is important that you confirm that this is indeed, taking place, otherwise your ability to reclaim your goods might be invalidated.
+These clauses must include the right to repossess the goods and prevent the buyer from reselling them.
+These clauses often provide that the customer must name and store their goods separately.
+You must confirm that this is indeed taking place; otherwise, your ability to reclaim your goods might be invalidated.

-- You may have rights over the proceeds of sale of your delivered goods.
+- You may have rights over the proceeds of the sale of your delivered goods.

 - Is any retention of title redundant because your goods have become mixed with others or incorporated into a finished product?
 Are they perishable or have a low resale value?
-In these cases, you will need to look at other remedies and protection, namely credit insurance.
+In these cases, you will need to consider other remedies and protections, namely, credit insurance.

 Supplier contracts:

-- Termination rights: do you have rights to terminate the contract on non delivery and source the goods elsewhere?
+- Termination rights: Do you have the right to terminate the contract on non-delivery and source the goods elsewhere?

-- Withhold payment: do you have the right to withhold payment on late of failed delivery?
+- Withhold payment: Do you have the right to withhold payment for late or failed delivery?

 - What damages are available if your supplier fails to deliver?

-- Are you able to reduce the price in the event of late delivery?
+- Can you reduce the price in the event of late delivery?

 - What can you do if there is only partial delivery?